noxPHX/noxcrux/README.md

   <img src="noxcrux_server/static/images/logo_readme.svg">
 </div>

-***⚠️ End-to-end encryption milestone, see more [below](#kanban-%EF%B8%8F).***

 # noxcrux 🔒
-noxcrux is a Django web app and API which allows you to create and store passwords horcruxes to improve your online security.
+noxcrux is a Django web application and API which allows you to manage passwords horcruxes to improve your online security.

 ## Introduction 🖋️
-The persons intended by this project are people who are a minimum aware of online security risks and at least use a password manager.
+The persons intended by this project are people who are a minimum aware of online security risks and already use a password manager.

-noxcrux was inspired by [this article](https://kaizoku.hashnode.dev/double-blind-passwords-aka-horcruxing#double-blind-passwords-aka-horcruxing) and the concept of horcruxes from the universe of Harry Potter.
+noxcrux was inspired by the security mechanism of password salting/peppering and the concept of horcruxes from the universe of Harry Potter.
 The aim of this project is to split passwords in multiple horcruxes to mitigate the single point of failure risk induced by password managers.

-**Password horcruxes are not 2FA/MFA and does not pretend to replace it at all.** A password is a sole factor (knowledge) and noxcrux allows you to distribute it across platforms.
+**Password horcruxes are not 2FA/MFA and does not pretend to replace it at all.** A password is a sole factor (knowledge) and noxcrux allows you to distribute it across multiple locations.

-The project is still in early development stage (see the [features](#features) and the [to-do list](#todo-list) below) but the end goal is to offer to the users multiple noxcrux' servers to connect to and distribute their online accounts access security to different places.
+The project is still in early development stage (see the [features](#features) and the [Kanban section](#kanban-%EF%B8%8F) below) but the end goal is to offer to the users multiple servers to connect to and distribute their online accounts access security to different places.

-A web extension will be later developed to allow end users to easily manage their noxcrux' servers and to retrieve and assemble their complete password when they want to login to a website.
+A web extension will be later developed to allow end users to easily manage their servers and to retrieve and assemble their complete password when they want to log in to a website.

 ### Demo
 Here is a link of a live demo of this project:
 https://hydrogen.noxcrux.com/

 ⚠️ **This is for demonstration purposes only, you should not rely on it.** ⚠️
-⚠️ **I do not guarantee any SLA and I may shutdown the service or wipe the database without any warrant.** ⚠️
+⚠️ **I do not guarantee any SLA and I may shut down the service or wipe the database without any warrant.** ⚠️

 ## Table of contents 📋
 See below the top level parts of this README: